Aliases for EIF4G2 Gene

 GeneCards Summary for EIF4G2 Gene

 EIF4G2 (Eukaryotic Translation Initiation Factor 4 Gamma 2) is a Protein Coding gene.
 Diseases associated with EIF4G2 include Amnestic Disorder.
-Among its related pathways are Allograft rejection and Immune System.
+Among its related pathways are p70S6K Signaling and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include poly(A) RNA binding and binding.
 An important paralog of this gene is EIF4G1.

 UniProtKB/Swiss-Prot Summary for EIF4G2 Gene